vuejs/vue2-ssr-docs/docs/guide/data.md

 ```

 Because the module is now a dependency of the route component, it will be moved into the route component's async chunk by webpack.

----

-Phew, that was a lot of code!
-This is because universal data-fetching is probably the most complex problem in a server-rendered app and we are laying the groundwork for easier further development.
-Once the boilerplate is set up, authoring individual components will be actually quite pleasant.